Vivekrajput20/Chargify/README.md

 also has the feature to to mark the location as accessible.
 ● The app gives user the status of charging point, whether in use or not.
-● The app gives user the approximate time required for the charging point to be free, if in use.● The app is properly integrated with Maps where user gets the proper markers for different kinds of locations, so that the user finds no difficulty in reaching a particular location
+● The app gives user the approximate time required for the charging point to be free, if in use.
+● The app is properly integrated with Maps where user gets the proper markers for different kinds of locations, so that the user finds no difficulty in reaching a particular location
 # Tech Stack: